 Those who received more than 30 Gy of nuclear radiation will also experience severe vomiting, diarrhea, and dizziness.
 Seizures and involuntary movements are also common.
 Death occurs within 48 hours.

-Due to destruction of cells and tissues or mutation that occurs in the body contaminated by ionizing radiation, different diseases may occur immediately or years after the radiation exposure.
+Due to destruction of cells and tissues and/or mutation caused by ionizing radiation, different diseases may occur immediately or years after the radiation exposure.
 Some of these include:

 - Leukemia (bone marrow destruction)